-Stolen Ambulance leads to high speed pursuit
+Stolen ambulance leads to high-speed pursuit

 Latest Weather Blog

-Stolen Ambulance leads to high speed pursuit
+Stolen ambulance leads to high-speed pursuit

 BOSSIER CITY (AP) — A woman accused of stealing an ambulance in Texas was arrested after a police chase in Louisiana ended in a traffic jam.